plucena/simple_contract/README.md

 5. AesKey 63f49d1ef7b1510060edcec934828b09

 Write an Ether.Js Java script  based on the examples provided at https://github.com/coti-io/coti-ethers that call the store.sol and sets the privateNumber to 99

 Make sure to use  CotiNetwork.Testnet

+# Create UI

+create an HTML file that will load the private number from the contract using the information in @coti-ethers/readPrivateNumber.js use coti-ethers library defined on @coti-ethers/browser/public/coti-ethers.bundle.js.
+Display PK, AES key